Theresa May Will Resign As British Prime Minister After Failing to Deliver Brexit

 May’s majority after that was wafer thin — which further handicapped her ability to lead her divided party, irreconcilably riven over the issue of E.U. membership.

-It was that divide that brought May’s premiership to an end.
-That brings to four the number of Conservative prime ministers whose political careers have ended because of Europe: Cameron, John Major before him and Margaret Thatcher before him.
+It was that divide that eventually brought May’s premiership to an end.
+That brings to four the number of consecutive Conservative prime ministers whose political careers have ended because of Europe: Cameron, John Major before him and Margaret Thatcher before him.

 May was only the second woman Prime Minister Britain has ever had, after Thatcher.

 “I will shortly leave the job that it has been the honor of my life to hold,” May said, visibly emotional as her speech drew to a close.
 “The second female prime minister, but certainly not the last.
-I do so with no will ill, but with enormous and enduring gratitude to have had the opportunity to serve the country I love.”
+I do so with no ill-will, but with enormous and enduring gratitude to have had the opportunity to serve the country I love.”

 The race to succeed May as Prime Minister will now begin.